Back to blog

 The window

 The companies that ship a conversational layer in the next 12 to 18 months will define the UX standard for their vertical.
 The ones that wait will play catch-up against competitors whose products simply feel easier to use.
-Not because the competitors have better features, but because the features are accessible through language instead of navigation.

 And like mobile, the gap between “we have it” and “it's good” is enormous.
 A bad conversational layer is worse than none at all.
 It teaches users that the AI button is unreliable, and they stop clicking it.
-You get one shot at first impressions.
-Shipping a chatbot that suggests deleting production databases is not the first impression you want.

 What we're building

+This is what Amodal is for.
 We build the infrastructure layer that makes reliable conversational AI possible for the other 29,800 companies.
 Skills that encode domain methodology.
 Guardrails that prevent destructive suggestions.
 A learning loop that gets smarter with every session.
 Observability that gives product teams visibility into every interaction.
-Model management that lets you switch models without rewriting your integration.
-Permission boundaries that make the system trustworthy enough for production use.

 Railway showed that the conversational layer works.
 The question for every other SaaS company is not whether to add one, but how to build it right.
-That is the question we spend every day on.